HiltonTod/HiltonTod.github.io/_pages/resume.md

--   **Designed and published the capstone module** for the internal version of Google's Machine Learning Crash Course, collaborating closely with engineering to create an end-to-end scenario that guides engineers through the process of creating a machine learning model.
+-   **Designed and published the capstone module** for the internal version of Google's Machine Learning Crash Course, collaborating closely with engineering to create an end-to-end scenario that guides engineers through the process of creating and using a machine learning model.
 -   **Planned, architected**, and **authored the complete documentation set** for a new version of committed use discounts (CUD), helping drive millions in annual recurring revenue (ARR).